 - 1. MUST specify the OData-MaxVersion header in requests (section 8.2.7) - 2.
 MUST specify OData-Version (section 8.1.5) and Content-Type (section 8.1.1) in any request with a payload - 3.
 MUST be a conforming consumer of OData as defined in [OData-JSON] - 4.
 MUST follow redirects (section 9.1.5) - 5.
 MUST correctly handle next links (section 11.2.6.7) - 6.
 MUST support instances returning properties and navigation properties not specified in metadata (section 11.2) - 7.
 MUST generate PATCH requests for updates, if the client supports updates (section 11.4.3) - 8.
-MUST include the \$ prefix when specifying OData-defined system query options

-- 9. MUST use case-sensitive query options, operators, and canonical functions - 10.
-SHOULD support basic authentication as defined in [RFC7617] over HTTPS - 11.
-MAY request entity references in place of entities previously returned in the response (section 11.2.8) - 12.
-MAY support deleted entities, link entities, deleted link entities in a delta response (section 11.3) - 13.
-MAY support asynchronous responses (section 11.6) - 14.
-MAY support metadata=minimal in a JSON response (see [OData-JSON]) - 15.
+MUST include the \$ prefix when specifying OData-defined system query options - 9.
+MUST use case-sensitive query options, operators, and canonical functions - 10.
+MUST encode the plus character (octet 0x2B) as %2B in URLs to avoid servers mis-interpreting the plus character as an encoded space - 11.
+SHOULD support basic authentication as defined in [RFC7617] over HTTPS - 12.
+MAY request entity references in place of entities previously returned in the response (section 11.2.8) - 13.
+MAY support deleted entities, link entities, deleted link entities in a delta response (section 11.3) - 14.
+MAY support asynchronous responses (section 11.6) - 15.
+MAY support metadata=minimal in a JSON response (see [OData-JSON]) - 16.
 MAY support streaming in a JSON response (see [OData-JSON])